memfault/interrupt/_drafts/best-of-binutils.md

 being 50% smaller!
 It looks like the compiler has optimized that approach better by using a lookup table instead of branching.

+> Note: This behavior is subject to change from compiler version to compiler version.

 #### New Feature: Visualize Jumps

 Binutils is constantly adding new features.
 While writing this post, I discovered a new option in